samrocketman/nexus3-config-as-code/docs/repositories.md

 This document covers repository configuration as code (CaC) format.

-- Covers Repositories and Blob Stores.
+- Covers Repositories, Blob Stores, and Content Selectors.
 - The Script API function [`repositoryConfiguration`][fxn] is responsible for configuring Repositories and Blob Stores.
 - The configuration format is JSON.
 See [an example `repository.json`][json]